Aside

 Today I have been reviewing some of the health guidelines and just wanted to have a bit of an update on the current guidelines for getting sexual health check ups.

 Currently it is recommended to have a sexual health check-up once a year if you are sexually active.
-If you have had more than 10 partners in less than 6 months then it’s recommended to have a check up twice a year or perhaps earlier if you are very sexually active.
+If you have had more than 10 partners in less than 6 months then it’s recommended to have a check up twice a year or perhaps quarterly if you are very sexually active or taking PrEP for HIV prevention.

 As noted at the ACON website the current testing guideline is: